1 9 6 8 – 1 9 7 3 (UK)

-Set in Colne, Lancashire, this North Country comedy was rooted in Blackpool-style humour and worked well because of its strong scripts and the prowess of its two major stars; 4ft 10in battler Hylda Baker (Nellie), complete with her “He knows, you know” catchphrase and armoury of double entendres and malapropisms, and Jimmy Jewel (Eli), the veteran comic cast as a leering Lothario who inexplicably manages to pull all the blonde young beauties.
+Set in Colne, Lancashire, this North Country comedy was rooted in Blackpool-style humour and worked well because of its strong scripts and the prowess of its two major stars; 4ft 10in battler Hylda Baker (Nellie) – complete with her “He knows, you know” and “ooh, I must get a little hand put on this watch” catchphrases and armoury of double entendres and malapropisms – and Jimmy Jewel (Eli), the veteran comic cast as a leering Lothario who inexplicably manages to pull all the blonde young beauties.

 Julie Goodyear – about to take off as brassy Bet Lynch in Coronation Street – was one such conquest.

-Nellie and Eli shared a large rambling house and socialised with Pledge’s Purer Pickles’ foreman, Stan, their cousin Lily and her nervous husband, Walter, who was always rushing to the toilet.
+Nellie and Eli shared a large rambling house and socialised with Pledge’s Purer Pickles’ foreman, Stan (Joe Gladwin), their cousin Lily (Madge Hindle) and her nervous husband, Walter (Edward Malin), who was always rushing to the toilet (“has he been?”).

-There were two British spin-offs from the series: a summer 1970 Nearest And Dearest stage-show at the Grand Theatre in Blackpool, and a 1972 Nearest And Dearest feature film (written by Tom Brennand and Roy Bottomley and directed by John Robins for Hammer Films) that starred the usual cast.
+There were two British spin-offs from the series: a Nearest And Dearest summer stage show at the Grand Theatre in Blackpool in 1970, and a Nearest And Dearest feature film in 1972, written by Tom Brennand and Roy Bottomley and directed by John Robins for Hammer Films.

-The series ran for 13 episodes in 1973, networked by ABC.
+The series ran for just nine episodes in the summer of 1973, before being cancelled by ABC.